agrc/gis.utah.gov/_posts/2020-05-18-greg-bunce-on-his-journey-toward-gis-and-how-hes-still-learning.md

 To me, this story perfectly describes what I’ve learned about working with GIS: it’s all about solving problems, learning new things, and being flexible, as Greg learned in that early position.
 “There are always new challenges to solve.
 And there’s always something to work on or learn about.”

-When Greg heard about the open position at AGRC, a position managing the road centerlines data, he knew the position would bring new challenges, but he wanted to take them on.
-He’d been applying for other jobs, but when the AGRC position opened, he thought,, “This is the one!”
+When Greg heard about the open position at UGRC, a position managing the road centerlines data, he knew the position would bring new challenges, but he wanted to take them on.
+He’d been applying for other jobs, but when the UGRC position opened, he thought,, “This is the one!”
 He knew it was the right job for him, and he took a leap of faith.
 One day he and his family were living a very predictable, routine life in Arizona, and the next day they were packing up to move to Utah.
 “It was recklessly insane,” he says.
 But it all worked out.

-Greg started at AGRC in 2016, and since then, he’s created the workflows and process to get data “in and out the door” for the road centerlines dataset.
-He tells me that it’s one of his goals for his work at AGRC to get the data processed faster and to also get the data added to a shared editing environment.
+Greg started at UGRC in 2016, and since then, he’s created the workflows and process to get data “in and out the door” for the road centerlines dataset.
+He tells me that it’s one of his goals for his work at UGRC to get the data processed faster and to also get the data added to a shared editing environment.
 “Ideally, we should all be editing and working with the same dataset.
 To me, that’s the goal.”
-He’s also currently working on a “Farm to AGOL” project (a wordplay on “farm to table”), which allows AGRC to “serve data directly from the source.”
+He’s also currently working on a “Farm to AGOL” project (a wordplay on “farm to table”), which allows UGRC to “serve data directly from the source.”
 The goal of the project is to minimize the movement of data, which ultimately gets the data more quickly and more efficiently into the hands of data users.

 The kind of creative problem solving involved in the Farm to AGOL project is one of the things that Greg likes most about working in GIS.
 “I love problems.
 I can’t really pass an unfinished jigsaw puzzle.
 I have to sit there till it’s done.”
 To solve these problems, you have to be able to self-learn and continue learning, which, Greg says, is essential if you want a job in this field.